akoehn/bent_packing/README.md

 ## printing

-There are three vertical and three horizontal pieces.
-The v1 piece needs to be printed twice.
+There are three vertical pieces (`v1` needs to be printed twice) and three horizontal pieces.

-The vertical pieces are best printed on the side (this is obvious for v1) so the layers glide more smoothly with the other pieces and the box.
+The vertical pieces are best printed on the side (this is obvious for `v1`) so the layers glide more smoothly with the other pieces and the box.

 This puzzle is quite forgiving with tolerances and nozzle sizes, as